The importance of hypoglycemia

 I hope the information can be useful for you!

-And remember: the healthcare staff that attends you will surely know much more about the subject than me…
+And remember: the healthcare staff at your local hospital will surely know much more about the subject than me…

 DO WE GET IN TOUCH?